Justification of Red List category

 This species is listed as Near Threatened, as it is suspected to be declining moderately rapidly owing to habitat loss and fragmentation throughout its range.
-Exact data on population trends are lacking however, and populations should be monitored carefully for any future changes in the rate of decline.
+Exact data on population trends are lacking however, and populations should be monitored carefully for any changes in the rate of decline.

-The global population size has not been quantified, but this species is described as uncommon and patchily distributed (Mason and Burns 2020).
+The global population size has not been quantified, but the species is described as uncommon and patchily distributed (Mason and Burns 2020).
 Due to its disjunct range, it is tentatively assessed as forming at least five subpopulations.

-Data on precise population trends are lacking, but this rare and habitat-restricted species is suspected to be in moderate decline owing to the on-going destruction of Polylepis woodlands throughout its range (Cahill and Matthysen 2007; Mason and Burns 2020).
+Data on precise population trends are lacking, but this rare and habitat-restricted species is suspected to be in moderate decline owing to the ongoing destruction of Polylepis woodlands throughout its range (Cahill and Matthysen 2007; Mason and Burns 2020).

-This species is restricted to Polylepis woodland, which is now highly fragmented (Ridgely and Tudor 1989).
-It occurs at 2,700-4,850 m [Clements in prep.], usually above the timberline, but is not numerous even in apparently optimal habitat (Ridgely and Tudor 1989).
-It is highly dependent on stands of Polylepis with dense canopies and tall trees, and may be limited to larger patches due to an avoidance of the dense foliage found in woodland edge habitats (Cahill et al. 2006, Cahill and Matthysen 2007).
+This species is restricted to Polylepis woodland, which is now highly fragmented (Ridgely and Tudor 1989; Benham et al. 2011).
+It occurs at 2,700-4,850 m (Mason and Burns 2020), usually above the timberline, but is not numerous even in apparently optimal habitat (Ridgely and Tudor 1989).
+It is highly dependent on stands of Polylepis with dense canopies and tall trees, and may be limited to larger patches due to an avoidance of the dense foliage found in woodland edge habitats (Cahill et al. 2006; Cahill and Matthysen 2007).
 Nests are sited in the interior of forest fragments, and breeding takes place from October to December (Cahill et al. 2008).

-Its decline is attributed to the destruction and fragmentation of Polylepis woodland as a result of uncontrolled use of fire, firewood collection, intense grazing (particularly by sheep and cattle), unsound agricultural techniques and afforestation with exotic tree species (especially Eucalyptus) (Fjeldså and Kessler 1996).
+The species suffers from the destruction and fragmentation of Polylepis woodland as a result of uncontrolled use of fire, firewood collection, intense grazing particularly by sheep and cattle, unsound agricultural techniques and afforestation with exotic tree species (especially Eucalyptus) (Fjeldså and Kessler 1996).

 Conservation Actions Underway